ec-jrc/lisflood-model/3_optLISFLOOD_kinematic-wave/index.md

 ## Introduction

 This annex describes the LISFLOOD double kinematic wave routine, and how it is used.
-Double kinematic wave routing is *optional*, and can be activated by adding the following line to the 'lfoptions' element the to LISFLOOD settings file (<span style="color:red"> add link</span>):
+Double kinematic wave routing is *optional*, and can be activated by adding the following line to the 'lfoptions' element the to LISFLOOD XML settings file:

 ```xml
 	<setoption name="SplitRouting" choice="1" />
 ```

 ## Background